marcelduin/Micrio.Blogpost.wasm-v3/README.md

 For me, this was the first application I saw of [asm.js](https://en.wikipedia.org/wiki/Asm.js) -- allowing compiled code to run inside your browser at near-native speeds, using a super-optimized CPU-friendly subset of JavaScript.
 You could get this to work by compiling to [LLVM](https://en.wikipedia.org/wiki/LLVM)-compatible formats using for instance [emscripten](https://emscripten.org/) for `C/C++`-code.

-This was a definite game changer for the web and left me wanting to try it out myself for the longest time (*spoilers: I never did*).
+This was a definite game changer for the web and left me wanting to try it out myself for the longest time (*spoilers: it took 7 years*).
 It was also picked up brilliantly by the major browser engines, each in their own optimizing way.

 Fast forward to March 2017.
 [WebAssembly is introduced](https://hacks.mozilla.org/2017/03/why-webassembly-is-faster-than-asm-js/) as an even more powerful way to run binary code in your browser.
 This joint effort by all major browsers (Firefox, Chrome, Safari and Internet Explorer) was focussed on bundling all separate efforts made so far by running compiled code inside the browser.